benjiboy46/MA4K8/README.md

 The file parameter.py contains all the necessary parameters for the networks.

 Files runMODELS.py, test.py and resultsplotter.py are used for running the models and outputting data.

+customcolour.py is a small edit on authors original code - just to change colour scheme for plots.

+The orginal author mentioned is __author__ = 'Cecilia Toccaceli'